starsnotinjars/Automatic-Website-Categorizers/README.md

  (You will need to have a file called websites.txt with a list of websites that you want to search.)
 Run extract3.py on that output.txt file:

-    python3 extract3.py
+    python3 extract3.py output.txt output_from_extract.txt
- (Change pin1 in extract3.py to reference the output file that you created.)
+(The first entry in the command line after 'extract3.py' should be the name of the input file that you are processing, which is the output from the desired GoogleScraper run.
+The entry after that should be the name of the output file that you want to create.)

 # Description Searcher
 Download the prerequisites: